BaraShiro/MaterialToolbar/README.md

 Place `toolbar.svg`, `toolbar_light.svg`, and `toolbar_dark.svg` in the MPC-HC installation folder.

 ## Variants
-There are three weights, 200 (light), 400 (regular), and 600 (bold).
+There are three weights, 200 (thin), 400 (regular), and 600 (bold).
 There is also the option of having the icons filled or not.

 ![variants](https://github.com/user-attachments/assets/0932e55e-2553-4a85-8c7e-8135ba4030b1)